 These were lists of in-demand products with ready-to-go advertising interests, videos for your marketing creatives, vetted suppliers, and more.

 Dropshipping was booming at the time, maybe more than ever, and everybody was selling newbies the idea that e-commerce could be plug-and-play: copy and paste this product into your Shopify store and you’ll make money.

-Selling this idea was so easy that I’ve seen the market being flooded with new “solutions” doing just that.
-Some of them were just simple WordPress sites where someone would share a set of products, some other were just communities.
+Selling this concept was so simple that the market has been flooded with new "solutions" that do exactly that.
+Some of them were just simple WordPress sites where someone would share a set of products; others were just communities.

 Some of them would just subscribe to the competition, then resell the same products to another audience, basically doing arbitrage.

 At one point, I counted 2 or 3 of these “solutions” entering the market every week.

 Eventually, of course, selling winning products became less valuable – and, for this and other reasons, I quickly moved away from it.
 Cart now has another unique differentiator.

 The point here is that, in the mind of the customer, it doesn’t make a difference if you are a community, a SaaS, or a newsletter.

 I used to believe that building code was a deep enough moat, and that customers would notice the difference.
 That is simply not true.